-With respect to the involvement and commitment of their fellows, most institutes expect regular participation in their academic activities, such as seminars, colloquia, workshops etc. As a rule, fellows are asked to present their work to other fellows and/or members of the university during their fellowship and to actively participate in other fellows' presentations and the ensuing discussions.
-Some institutes consider regular social activities like joint lunches, dinners etc. (several times a week or even daily) an important part of their programme; and quite a number of them have an explicit residence obligation.
+What do the institutes expect from their fellows in terms of involvement and commitment?
+Most institutes expect regular participation in their academic activities like seminars, colloquia, workshops etc. As a rule, fellows are asked to present their work to other fellows and/or members of the university during their fellowship and to actively participate in other fellows' presentations and the ensuing discussion.
+Some institutes consider regular social activities like joint lunches, dinners etc. (several times a week or even daily) an important part of their program; and quite a number of them have an explicit residence obligation.
+Again, what are your experiences?
+How do you deal with the inherent tension, even the possible conflict between concentrated leisure and undistracted time for research, on the one hand, and commitment, involvement and active participation in the institute's activities, on the other hand?
+Or is there, in your experience, no such conflict at all?

-The original idea behind the Princeton IAS was to free researchers from the burdens associated with working at a university - including teaching.
-In this tradition, most institutes do not have formal teaching requirements, but some expect their fellows to give lectures which may often be public (or at least accessible to a wider university audience), and a small number specifically combine fellowships with teaching (mainly postgraduate teaching) and stress the importance of teaching or other forms of exchange with young researchers (e.g. acting as supervisor for research students).
+Concerning teaching, most institutes do not have formal teaching requirements, but some expect their fellows to give lectures which may often be public (or at least accessible to a wider university audience), and a small number particularly combine fellowships with teaching (mainly postgraduate teaching) and stress the importance of teaching or other forms of exchange with young researchers (e.g., acting as supervisor for research students).
+This leads us to the relation between research and teaching, which is a highly relevant topic in the context of German higher education and research policy and in connection with the next round of the Excellence Initiative.

-Judging from the answers to our questionnaire, most institutes open their events to students, but teaching is usually not required, and only some institutes have specific graduate or postgraduate programmes of their own.
-At some places there are elaborated programmes and strong efforts to involve students, mostly graduates and doctoral candidates, in the institute's activities; others have a very limited degree of student participation and some none at all.
+Judging from the answers to our questionnaire, most institutes open their events for students, but teaching is usually not required, and only some institutes have specific graduate or postgraduate programs of their own.
+At some places there are elaborated programs and strong efforts to involve students, mostly graduates and doctoral candidates, in the institute's activities, others have a very limited degree of student participation and some none at all.
 There obviously exists a broad spectrum of possibilities between the strong integration and the total exclusion of students.